 The conversations that happen on social typically start on media, but they don’t continue on media—they continue on social, or even on dark social (more on that in a second).
 Think of it this way: you see something funny on Facebook, or a useful Reel, or a relevant article—then you share it within your communities in private chats.
 This is why rule #1 is so important: creating a reliable, authentic, and trustworthy brand means that your audience will see your content on the media side of social and is more likely to share it in their private social spheres.

 The more often your audience sees your content, the more frequency bias is developed.
 You build familiarity through exposure—by creating great content and leveraging earned media.
 Familiarity turns into trust.
-And the majority of the time, consumers are going to go with who is most trusted.
+And the majority of the time, B2B customers are going to go with who is most trusted.

 Related reading: Why Every PR Campaign Needs Social Media Marketing